odubno/gauss-naive-bayes/README.md

 # Gauss Naive Bayes From Scratch

-Building a Naive Bayes classifier using Python with drawings from scratch.
+Building a Naive Bayes classifier using Python with drawings.

 We will translate each part of the Gauss Naive Bayes into Python code and explain the logic behind its methods.